djberg96/deckbuilder/README.md

 There's also a Group model with various attributes that you can use to form groups of users, e.g. your local gaming club.

+## The UI

+Is minimal at best for now.
+In progress.